jingweimo/academic-kickstart/content/home/openings.md

-In additon, I also have Postdoc positions focusing on real-time machine vision system development for in-orchard and postharvest applications.
-The position can be started in Spring/Summer/Fall 2024 (for an intial one year with possibility of extension).
-Qualifications for this position include demonstrated experience in machine/computer vision, sensors and control, software-hardware integration, and strong publication records in engineering journals.
+In additon, I also have Postdoc positions focusing on harvest automation for specialty crops.
+The position can be started in Fall 2024/Spring 2025 (for an intial one year with possibility of extension).
+Qualifications for this position include demonstrated experience in machine/computer vision, hardware prototyping, sensors and control, system integration, and strong publication records in engineering journals.

-{{< icon name="download" pack="fas" >}} See the {{< staticref "media/PostdocPosition.pdf" "newtab" >}} Postdoc position{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} See the {{< staticref "media/PostdocPosition4.pdf" "newtab" >}} Postdoc position{{< /staticref >}}.